shelbybrad/shelbybrad.github.io/collections/_docs/markdown.md

 ### Images

 Images can be added in the manner shown below.
-Just... don't do it this way.
+Just... **don't do it this way**.
 Keep reading this section.

 ```markdown
 ![Default meta image](/assets/images/required/meta-image--default.jpg)